igmmgi/EegFun.jl/docs/src/demos/resample.md

 This demo shows how to change the sampling rate of EEG data through resampling.

-This demo shows how to change the sampling rate of EEG data through resampling.

 ### What is Resampling?

 Resampling changes the number of samples per second in your data: